marcuj/create-art-store/README.md

 # Create - Ecommerce Art Website
 An ecommerce website for buying and selling art.
-(This was created for the final project for CSE 154.)

 ## Features